 Things To Note About Diodes

-- The diode have limits and cannot conduct unlimited amounts of current.
+- It has limits and cannot conduct unlimited amounts of current.

 - If you apply a high enough voltage in the “wrong” direction, the diode will break down and let current pass in this direction too.